-One of the key things to getting acclimated to your CPAP therapy is finding the right air pressure for you.
+One of the key parts of acclimating to your CPAP therapy is finding the right air pressure for you.

 This isn’t always easy—especially if you have a CPAP machine that requires an exact pressure to be set.
 Auto-adjusting CPAP machines (APAP) are set to a certain pressure range and use self-adjusting algorithms.
 APAP machines use the input they receive from your breathing, meaning they’re typically easier to get adjusted to.

 It can take time and adjustments to get your CPAP pressure settings just right for you.
 There isn’t a right or wrong pressure setting—the right one is the one that treats your sleep apnea and gives you a restful night of sleep.

 By finding your ideal CPAP pressure, you can ensure that you are using your CPAP therapy in a way that is comfortable, safe, and effective, while also preventing any potential side effects.

 What Is the Average Pressure for Treating Sleep Apnea?

 When you first start using CPAP therapy for sleep apnea, your doctor will have you go through a process known as titration to arrive at the proper pressure prescription for you.
 This means that you will test out different CPAP pressure levels until your ideal therapeutic level is reached.

 The average machine can auto-adjust between 4 and 20 centimeters of water (cmH2O).
 CmH2O is the unit that measures the pressure in CPAP machines and the centimeters of water pressure.
 One cmH2O is the amount of (additional) air pressure needed to raise a column of water by one centimeter.
 Think of it this way: if the pressure is set at ten cmH2O, then this would be like drinking water through a ten-centimeter straw.